apache/datafusion-ballista/dev/release/README.md

 ### Major Release

-Ballista typically has major releases from the `master` branch every 1-3 months, including breaking API changes.
+Ballista typically has major releases from the `master` branch every 4 weeks.

 ## Prerequisite